krsnamara/krsnamara/README.md

 I am open to any advice or suggestions on hackathons, open-source projects that have some busy work or someone in need of a collaborator.
 More than willing to lend a helping hand and learn some new tech.

 ***
+- 🔭 I’m currently working on ...
+A blog component to my portfolio to showcase my previous work.
+Written in Vue.js with AWS services.
+- 🌱 I’m currently learning ...
+Vue.js, AWS, Docker/Kubernetes, Python/Pandas/Selenium Scraping with Poetry package handler and Jupyter
+- 👯 I’m looking to collaborate on ...
+An app that combines my interests in Microservices, Web scraping, iOS to get a well rounded experience of the industry
+- 🤔 I’m looking for help with ...
+Contributing to Open Source, writing Unit Tests and building a test driven app.
+- 💬 Ask me about ...
+What I am planting in my garden this year...
+- 📫 How to reach me: ... email, contact form on my portfolio, slack if your GA
+- 😄 Pronouns: ...
+He/Him
+- ⚡ Fun fact: ...
+I am exceptional at packing a car for a road trip.
+-->

+***

 #### You can find me on: